theupdateframework/taps/candidate-wireline-format.md

 A public posting of the audit allows implementers to make informed decisions about what POUF they wish to use.
 The audit will state that the POUF is compliant to the current version of the TUF specification and note any relevant security concerns.
 It should be done by a third party (someone who did not participate in the writing or implementation of the POUF).
-Like any audit, this process ensures that POUFs have been reviewed by a third party, but does not guarantee security of an implementation.
+Like any audit this process ensures that POUFs have been reviewed by a third party, but does not guarantee security of an implementation.

 If security issues are found outside the security audit, they should be promptly reported to both the POUF author and a TUF contributor.
 By initially reporting the issue privately, it can be addressed without leaving existing implementations vulnerable to a publicly posted attack.
 Once resolved, the issue should be added to the security audit for the POUF.

-The canonical json wireline format that is currently included in the spec has been audited as part of TUF security audits.
+The canonical json wireline format that is currently included in the TUF specification has been audited as part of TUF security audits.
 As such, additional auditing of this format is not necessary.

 # Security Analysis